HealthReact Privacy Policy

 9. Data sharing and recipients

-HealthReact may share or make data available only where necessary and in accordance with the applicable study documentation, contracts, participant consent, and legal requirements.
+HealthReact may share or make personal data available only where necessary and in accordance with the applicable study documentation, contracts, participant consent, and legal requirements.

 Recipients may include: